merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 <details><summary>Crusher Results</summary>
 <p>

 Crusher is a testbed for Frontier&mdash;the first official exascale system.
 They have the same node architecture and software toolchain.
+It has Cray MPICH MPI implementation by default.

 ![Crusher Measurement](https://github.com/merthidayetoglu/Bisection_Bandwidth_Tester/blob/main/scripts/crusher_measurement.png)